brgtrainings/brgtrainings.github.io/syllabus/ruby/section-two/method.md

 ## Default parameters

 Ruby method can have default parameter.
-This parameter is used when call the method without passing any argument.
+This parameter is used when we call the method without passing any argument.

 ```ruby
 def hello(name='Foo')